-The trigger mecchanism has been redesigned.
-The new stainless steel carrier withstands rust and wear and offers more sturdiness in the execution of its vital function.
+The carrier and bolt withstand rust and wear and offer more sturdiness in the execution of their vital function.

 The safety button, also newly designed, now offers a wider surface for easier operation.
 For accidental engaging or disengaging, the safety is protected and topped by a protruding edge that also enhances its appearance.